a-xpk/ps3-visual-retailkit/README.md

 ## Purpose

 The project aims to give your PS3 a **devkit-style visual flair**.
-It is purely cosmetic — no firmware is modified, and it is completely safe on CFW.
+It is purely cosmetic — no firmware is modified, and it is completely safe on CFW and HEN;

 ## License & Disclaimer